Image: Neema Bickersteth, Jane Miller, and Thom Allison (Prerana Das)

 Dramaturgy and process

-Inspired by our work on Blue Note, Martin and Brian set out to explore two pathways: first, the nuances of how a trio of singers works together by negotiating the complicated and at times vulnerable push/pull of how three people collaborate; second, the vocal break that so often reminds us of the fragility of the human voice, as in adolescence when the voice ‘changes’, even for altos or sopranos.
+Inspired by our work together on Blue Note, Martin and Brian set out to explore two pathways: first, the nuances of how a trio of singers works together by negotiating the complicated and at times vulnerable push/pull of how three people collaborate; second, the vocal break that so often reminds us of the fragility of the human voice, as in adolescence when the voice ‘changes’, even for altos or sopranos.

 How do singers make those extraordinary sounds…and at what cost?
 With Wolf, we’re seeking ways inside the human voice and its vulnerabilities, and in doing so asking us all to think about the fragile parts of our lives and loves.

 Created during a series of in-studio creation sessions and public presentations, our process mined scientific research about the voice, the physical mechanics of singing, and stories about the relationship of singing to fear and doubt.
-The Wolf in the Voice has also explored a wide range of repertoire as Martin, Brian and collaborators sought ways to invite audiences into the hidden world of singers’ anxieties, and invite them to consider their own vulnerable places.
+The Wolf in the Voice has also explored a wide range of repertoire as Martin, Brian and collaborators sought ways to invite audiences into the hidden world of singers’ anxieties, and invite audiences to consider their own vulnerable places.

 Collaborators

 The Wolf in the Voice has benefited from the contributions of many artists during the creation process, especially Kate Hennig, Nathaniel Hanula-James and Gloria Mok, along with Micah Barnes, Leslie Haller, Emma Mackenzie Hillier, Jeff Ho, Megan Johnson, Leora Morris, Michael O’Hara, Myekah Payne, Imali Perera, Brittany Ryan, Rupal Shah, Rachel Steinberg and Jonathan Tan.
-Plus Mike Payette, Lisa Li, Gerry Egan, Jaxun Maron and the terrific production and marketing teams at Tarragon Theatre.